Samuel Wear: Constitutional delegate

 In 1795, as a constitutional convention delegate appointed by Sevier, Wear and four others met at Wears Fort and drafted the constitution presented to convention delegates in the establishment of the State of Tennessee.
 Thomas Jefferson stated that of all the constitutions written and adopted by new frontier states, the Tennessee Constitution was the "best written and most in line with the spirit of the United States Constitution."

 War of 1812

-Wear commanded the 1st Regiment, East Tennessee Volunteer Militia, from September thru December, 1813, under General James White.
+Wear commanded the 1st Regiment, East Tennessee Volunteer Militia, from September through December 1813, under General James White.
 The volunteer corp, which was stationed at the new Fort Strother in the Mississippi Territory, fought in the frontier extension of the War of 1812 (known as the "Creek War"), but was disbanded and sent home after the Hillabee Massacre.